jxh01753/nc-news/README.md

 # Northcoders News Front-End

 This is the Northcoders News Front-End.
 It's a **minimalistic** Reddit/Hacker News/Lobste.rs-like news aggregate site built using `React`.
+A link to the back-end can be found [here](https://github.com/jxh01753/nc-news-be).

 ## Getting Started